Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 ```
 </details>

-## 7 - Polling status from the controller:
+## 7 - Polling states from the controller:
-to make this method works as 2 way communication, we will implement http polling, which will poll the states of the comtroller every x time.
-In my case i set the interval at 5 seconds, you can set it as you like.
+to make this method works as 2 way communication, we will implement http polling, which will let us poll the states of the comtroller every x time.
+In my case i set the interval at 5 seconds.

 * add polling logic to your `sensors.yaml`